Skip to content

 Prerequisites

-• Sophos Firewall with configured remote access
+• Sophos Firewall with a configured remote access connection

 • Sophos Connect Client in a version compatible with the firewall and platform

-• User account with VPN permission and, if enabled, working MFA
+• User account with VPN permission and working MFA if enabled

 1. Download Sophos Connect Client

-2. Export connection.
+2. Export the connection.

 2. Install Sophos Connect Client